 In commercial real estate, the ability to defer taxes is particularly important because assets are long-lived and past depreciation deductions greatly increase the tax burden of transferring ownership, creating a “lock-in” effect on real estate.
 In other words, without the flexibility provided by Section 1031, owners of properties needing capital investment face disincentives to selling or transferring that property because of the tax implications.
 As a consequence, without Section 1031 a substantial reduction in commercial real estate activity would result.

 Some have advocated eliminating or limiting the availability of tax deferral for like-kind property exchanges.
 In the 113th Congress, both Senate and House tax-writing committee chairmen put forth tax reform proposals that would have eliminated or severely restricted Section 1031.
 The Obama Administration also proposed limiting the availability of Section 1031.
 In June 2015, NAIOP and a number of other real estate industry associations released an economic study analyzing the use of Section 1031 in commercial real estate and its economic impact, providing much-needed information for policymakers.
+The Tax Cuts and Jobs Act of 2017 ended like-kind exchanges of non-real estate properties, such as machinery or works of art.
+More recently, during his campaign for president, Joe Biden proposed “ending loopholes for real estate developers”, which was a reference to Section 1031 like-kind exchanges.

 Lawmakers continued the use of Section 1031 like-kind exchanges for real estate when they passed the Tax Cuts and Jobs Act of 2017.
+In 2021, as part of his American Families Plan, President Biden said he would “end the special real estate tax break that allows real estate investors to defer taxation when they exchange property – for gains greater than $500,000”.

 NAIOP opposes eliminating or altering tax provisions allowing for the use of like-kind property exchanges.
 Eliminating or restricting the use of like-kind exchanges would threaten the liquidity of real estate markets, and would severely curtail transactions and the efficiency of the market.
 Eliminating tax deferral on real estate exchanges would also create disincentives for owners to transfer properties with past depreciation deductions, and reduce new investment in distressed properties.